Ramsey Lifeboat Station

 Ramsey Lifeboat Station is located on Queens Promenade, in Ramsey, a town overlooking Ramsey Bay, approximately 15 mi north of Douglas, on the Isle of Man, a British Crown Dependency.

-A lifeboat was first stationed here by the Royal National Institution for the Preservation of Life from Shipwreck (RNIPLS) in 1829.
+A lifeboat was first stationed at Ramsey by the Royal National Institution for the Preservation of Life from Shipwreck (RNIPLS) in 1829.
 The station was re-established by the Royal National Lifeboat Institution (RNLI) in 1868.

 The station currently operates a All-weather lifeboat, 13-42 Ann and James Ritchie II (ON 1349), on station since 2022.

 History

 On 28 May 1828, Sir William Hillary, President of the Isle of Man District Association of the RNIPLS, wrote to the Institution's headquarters in London, requesting that a lifeboat be placed at both and Ramsey, which was duly agreed.

 The first lifeboat for Ramsey was a non-self-righting 10-oared lifeboat, built by Harton of London, and purchased for £55.
 She was completed in November 1828, and transported to Ramsey aboard HM Cutter Industry, arriving on 20 February 1829.
 There are no records to show that the boat was ever launched on service.
 By the 1840s, the boat was in disrepair.
 Following the death in 1848 of Sir William Hillary, the driving force behind the RNIPLS, and with little or no funding available, Ramsey lifeboat station effectively ceased.

 In 1854, a rejuvenated RNIPLS became the Royal National Lifeboat Institution (RNLI).
 In 1868, the Lieutenant governor of the Isle of Man wrote to the RNLI to request that a station be re-established at Ramsey, which was agreed.
-An order was placed with Forrestt of Limehouse, London, who built a 33-foot (10 metre) ten-oared Self-righting lifeboat, provided by the gift of Mr James Ryder, via the Manchester Branch of the RNLI, and which was delivered to Ramsey in November 1868.
+An order was placed with Forrestt of Limehouse, London, who built a 33-foot (10 metre) ten-oared self-righting lifeboat, provided by the gift of Mr James Ryder, via the Manchester Branch of the RNLI, and which was delivered to Ramsey in November 1868.
 A boat house had also been commissioned, built by Y. Gallow on the Esplanade, at a cost of £145, which was completed in September 1869.
 A naming ceremony was then held on 28 September 1869, when Miss Christian of Milltown named the boat Two Sisters, after the daughters of Mr Ryder.
 She was launched 42 times and saved 117 lives.